IFAFMultiLA/knowledge-hub-learning-analytics/README.md

 # knowledge-hub-learning-analytics
 literature review and bibliography collection to online learning, shiny apps and other topics in learning analytics.

-# Online learning apps from the learning cycle perspective: patterns in recent advances and best practices
+# Online learning apps from the learning cycle perspective: discovering patterns in best practices

 ### Maria Osipenko [1]